 How to reach

-Montalcino can be easily reached from Siena following the Cassia road (SS2) up to Buonconvento, after a few km you find on the right a crossing road that leads to the town.
+Montalcino can be easily reached from Siena by following the Cassia road (SS2) up to Buonconvento.
+After a few kilometers, you will find on the right a crossing road that leads to the town.

 History

 Montalcino rises in the heart of southern Tuscany.
-In the Middle Age the territory of Montalcino was divided between four ecclesiastical areas: Arezzo, Chiusi, Grosseto and Siena.
-This subdivision mirrored that of the antiquity, in fact here met the territories of the important Etruscan 'Lucumonies of' Arezzo, Chiusi, Roselle (Grosseto) and perhaps also of Volterra.
-Many recoveries of this time are today preserved in the Archaeological museum of Montalcino.
+In the Middle Ages, the territory of Montalcino was divided into four ecclesiastical areas: Arezzo, Chiusi, Grosseto and Siena.
+This subdivision mirrored that of antiquity; in fact, here met the territories of the important Etruscan 'Lucumonies' of Arezzo, Chiusi, Roselle (Grosseto) and perhaps also of Volterra.
+Many recoveries from this time are today preserved in the Archaeological Museum of Montalcino.

 The medieval history of this area is full of innumerable black holes, that's why the whole written documentation was preserved in the destroyed archives of the Abbey of S.Antimo, from which the castle depended.
-Also the fact that the Francigena Road passed at east of the town, near the settlement of Torrenieri, didn't helped us to retrieve historical notices preceeding the second half of 12th century.
+Also, the fact that the Francigena Road passed east of the town, near the settlement of Torrenieri, didn't help us retrieve historical notices preceding the second half of the 12th century.

-By now Montalcino was Senese and in the 15th century became one of the most important centers of the Republic territory.
-In the following century the city and the castle withstand in 1553 the siege of the Medicean and Imperial army, during the war that brought Siena to the definitive capitulation of 1555.
-After the surrender many citizens of Siena reached Montalcino where, headed by Pietro Strozzi, let relive in exile the Republic.
-The city became the chief town of the territories not conquered by the Florentines and resisted until 1559 when, isolated by the fall of the castles of Talamone and Castiglione della Pescaia, offered its surrender and sworn fidelity to Cosimo de' Medici.
+By now, Montalcino was Senese, and in the 15th century, it became one of the most important centers of the Republic territory.
+In the following century, the city and the castle withstand, in 1553, the siege of the Medicean and Imperial armies during the war that brought Siena to the definitive capitulation of 1555.
+After the surrender, many citizens of Siena reached Montalcino, where, headed by Pietro Strozzi, they let the Republic live in exile.
+The city became the chief town of the territories not conquered by the Florentines and resisted until 1559, when, isolated by the fall of the castles of Talamone and Castiglione della Pescaia, offered its surrender and swore fidelity to Cosimo de' Medici.

-The castle is today practically intact.
-Its construction was begun in 1361 on the southern vertex of the 13th century city walls, incorporating the keep of S.Martino and the S.Giovanni tower.
-It looks as classic castle-enclosure, with pentagonal plant endowed with towers to all the angles.
+The castle is practically intact today.
+Its construction began in 1361 on the southern vertex of the 13th century city walls, incorporating the keep of S.Martino and the S.Giovanni tower.
+It looks like a classic castle-enclosure, with a pentagonal plant endowed with towers from all angles.
 The tower of southeast is placed by the side of the keep.
-The walls and the towers have still practicable the complete watch-walk endowed of machicoulis (projection from the wall made of stone which has openings through which the defenders can fire upon an enemy directly below) in stone, supported by bows on brackets with inverted pyramid form.
+The walls and the towers have still practicably the complete watchwalk endowed with machicoulis (projection from the wall made of stone, which has openings through which the defenders can fire upon an enemy directly below) in stone, supported by bows on brackets with inverted pyramid form.
 The northern towers are open on the side facing the courtyard.
-The castle incorporated also an ancient little basilica that became the chapel of the fortification, and its rests are still visible near the northeast tower.
+The castle also incorporated an ancient little basilica that became the chapel of the fortification, and its remains are still visible near the northeast tower.
 On the south side rise the mighty Medicean rampart, added by Cosimo at the half of the 16th century.